gliboc/continuity/README.md

 `pip install -r requirements.txt` should install all the needed dependencies.

+## Usage

+You can generate an animation to be used as a dataset in `munge` by calling the `python animation.py -s`.
+It saves the generated video in `data`.

+Then, there are several scripts in `tests` that are meant to test different situations.
+The only functionnal right now, `partial_supervision_no_regression.py` sees what happens to accuracy when you drop a portion of the training dataset before training.

 ## Architecture

 - cache: Preprocessed datasets that don’t need to be re-generated every time you perform an analysis.